 If, for example, you’re reporting on a drive-by shooting in a city, you’ll likely start with where the crime happened (what street or area of town for the local paper) and who was involved.

 Figuring out what details to give a reader, and when, is key in constructing a story.
 The answer, of course, depends on the facts.
 If you’re working on the above story, and the murder happens to be one of a string of similar crimes, that may be the point you open the story with.

 If, however, the above story revolved around someone notable being shot, that might be what you start your piece with.
 However, a story about a notable name being shot is a very different story than one about someone more in the private sector.
 The latter might speak more to ongoing local violence while the former is a story in and of itself—X person has been killed and here’s what X person was known for.

 Crafting a Lede

 Like all forms of writing, there’s no hard and fast rule about what makes a great lede.
 A good lede changes depending on the story you’re writing.
 One of the best ways to get familiar with what a good lede is is to read.

-How Style Comes Into Play
+How Style Comes Into Play With Different Pieces

 Notice how the nut graf is more obvious in the news stories than in the features or the magazine stories.
 All these stories rely on the basic elements of news writing but do so in different styles.
-This exercise is good for giving a sense of the breadth of journalism, and how differently the rules of news writing can be applied.
+This exercise is good for giving a sense of the breadth of journalism and how differently the rules of news writing can be applied.